EfiLygda/Excel-Projects/Sales Data/Datailed Results.md

 - Removal of Cancelled, On Hold and Disputed orders was done, in order to analysize the variables.

-- The average quantity ordered (QUANTITYORDERED) for each order is approximately 320,91 ± 174,88 products.
+- The average quantity ordered (QUANTITYORDERED) for each order is approximately 320.91 ± 174.88 units.
-The distribution appears to be approximately symmetric (skewness ≈ 0,08), but with a highly platykurtic shape (kurtosis ≈ -1,02) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.
+The distribution appears to be approximately symmetric (skewness ≈ 0.08), but with a highly platykurtic shape (kurtosis ≈ -1.02) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.

-- The average total unit price (PRICEEACH) in each order is approximately 768,37 ± 418,08 currency.
+- The average total unit price (PRICEEACH) in each order is approximately 768.37 ± 418.08 currency.
-The distribution appears to be approximately symmetric (skewness ≈ 0,00), but with a highly platykurtic shape (kurtosis ≈ -1,14) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.
+The distribution appears to be approximately symmetric (skewness ≈ 0.00), but with a highly platykurtic shape (kurtosis ≈ -1.14) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.

-- The average sales (SALES) for each order is approximately 32559,38 ± 17691,56 currency.
+- The average sales (SALES) for each order is approximately 32559.38 ± 17691.56 currency.
-The distribution appears to be approximately symmetric (skewness ≈ 0,03), but with a moderately to highly platykurtic shape (kurtosis ≈ -0,93) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.
+The distribution appears to be approximately symmetric (skewness ≈ 0.03), but with a moderately to highly platykurtic shape (kurtosis ≈ -0.93) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.

-- The average Manufacturer's Suggested Retail Price (MSRP) for each order is approximately 926,84 ± 509,24 products.
+- The average Manufacturer's Suggested Retail Price (MSRP) for each order is approximately 926.84 ± 509.24 products.
-The distribution appears to be approximately symmetric (skewness ≈ 0,01), but with a platykurtic shape (kurtosis ≈ -1,06) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.
+The distribution appears to be approximately symmetric (skewness ≈ 0.01), but with a platykurtic shape (kurtosis ≈ -1.06) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.

 - Since on average MSRP > PRICEEACH, then that means that the business on average sells bellow the full price of each order.